 Know yourself

 Find out what you are interested in and where your academic and research strengths lie.
 It is easier to motivate yourself to do good work if you do research in a field that you enjoy.
-Professors will want to know how you can contribute to their team so even though your grades are important, they need to know that you are capable of more than just that and a passion for the field is a good place to start.
+Professors will want to know how you can contribute to their team; even though your grades are important, they need to know that you are capable of more than just that, and a passion for the field is a good place to start.

 Research Your Professors